mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 # DSLs: Explained

 The Vaadin-on-Kotlin DSL allows you to define your UI in a hierarchical manner.
 It takes advantage of the DSL Kotlin language feature;
-if you feel lost at any time please feel free to consult the official Kotlin documentation on [Type-safe builders](https://kotlinlang.org/docs/reference/type-safe-builders.html).
+if you feel lost at any time please feel free to consult the official Kotlin documentation on
+[Type-safe builders](https://kotlinlang.org/docs/reference/type-safe-builders.html).

-> **Note**: Please feel free to skip this chapter if you're new to VoK and you're not yet looking for nitty-gritty technical details on how things work under the hood.
+> **Note**: Please feel free to skip this chapter if you're new to
+> VoK and you're not yet looking for nitty-gritty technical
+> details on how things work under the hood.

-Let's focus on the following code:
+Let's consider the following code, written in the DSL manner:
 ```kotlin
 @Route("")
 class MyView : VerticalLayout() {